Skip to content

 Is it worth it?

 Information is a vital tool for empowering patients and the value of a molecular diagnosis is hard to quantify.
 An early genetic diagnosis demonstrably reduces the burden of costly and often invasive investigations a child typically undergoes during their diagnostic odyssey.
 Some tertiary institutes may be able to offer ultra-rapid genomic testing, with turnaround times of days, for children in acute care settings, such as the NICU or PICU.
-Direct changes in management are rare, but when they do occur, can be transformative: such as novel therapies for achondroplasia or life-prolonging antisense oligonucleotides for spinal muscular atrophy (admittedly two genetic conditions which are diagnosed on clinical grounds, not genomic testing).
+Direct changes in management are rare, but when they do occur, they can be transformative, such as novel therapies for achondroplasia or life-prolonging antisense oligonucleotides for spinal muscular atrophy (admittedly two genetic conditions which are diagnosed on clinical grounds, not genomic testing).
 Even without a disease-specific change in management, families perceive significantly reduced barriers to coordinated care and funding once a diagnosis is made.
 Disease-specific patient organizations, often hosted on social media platforms, can be a vital source of support and information for families already at risk of significant social isolation.

 For couples considering further children, the phenomenon of reproductive stoppage, whereby couples elect to have no further children to avoid possible recurrence, is very real.
 Being able to provide an accurate estimate of the likelihood of recurrence, as well as family planning options, restores reproductive confidence.

 However, a diagnosis is no panacea.
 With the majority of families pursuing testing in a desire to anticipate a child’s future potential complications and life expectancy, thanks to an increasing number of ultra-rare conditions, this effort at prognostication often fall short.
 One parent eloquently describes it as finally receiving the last piece of the puzzle, yet the picture on the puzzle remains blank.
-If your child is the 7th in the world with a condition, there is little that can be gleaned with certainty from the other n=6.
+If your child is the 7th in the world with a condition, little can be gleaned with certainty from the other n=6.
 Even for well-characterized conditions, there is an increasing awareness of phenotypic expansion, as children at the milder end of the spectrum are diagnosed through genetic tests rather than the prototypic collection of features previously required to secure a diagnosis.
 Yet thanks to this space of uncertainty, there is room for genuine hope, with the very real possibility that a child proves the textbooks wrong and exceeds all expectations.

 For those that remain undiagnosed, there are more tests on the horizon.
 In the meantime, be bold, be brave, and know that there is a more powerful test to offer your patients and that clinical geneticists have your back.
 And that patient who didn’t have 22q11.2 deletion?
 His WES is in progress.